Central London Railway: Construction, 1896–1900

 Negotiations with the GER for the works under Liverpool Street station were unsuccessful, and the final section beyond Bank was only constructed for a short distance as sidings.
 To minimise the risk of subsidence, the routing of the tunnels followed the roads on the surface and avoided passing under buildings.
 Usually the tunnels were bored side by side 60–110 ft below the surface, but where a road was too narrow to allow this, the tunnels were aligned one above the other, so that a number of stations have platforms at different levels.
 To assist with the deceleration of trains arriving at stations and the acceleration of trains leaving, station tunnels were located at the tops of slight inclines.

 Tunnelling was completed by the end of 1898, and, because a planned concrete lining to the cast iron tunnel rings was not installed, the internal diameter of the tunnels was generally 11 ft 8.25 in.
 For Bank station, the CLR negotiated permission with the City Corporation to construct its ticket hall beneath a steel framework under the roadway and pavements at the junction of Threadneedle Street and Cornhill.
 This involved diverting pipework and cables into ducts beneath the subways linking the ticket hall to the street.
 Delays on this work were so costly that they nearly bankrupted the company.
-A further extension of time to 1900 was obtained through the Central London Railway Act, 1899.
+A further extension of time to 1900 was obtained through the Central London Railway Act 1899 (62 & 63 Vict. c. clxxxv).

 Apart from Bank, which was completely below ground, all stations had buildings designed by Harry Bell Measures.
 They were single-storey structures to allow for future commercial development above and had elevations faced in beige terracotta.
 Each station had lifts manufactured by the Sprague Electric Company in New York.
 The lifts were provided in a variety of sizes and configurations to suit the passenger flow at each station.
 Generally they operated in sets of two or three in a shared shaft.
 Station tunnel walls were finished in plain white ceramic tiles and lit by electric arc lamps.
 The electricity to run the trains and the stations was supplied from the power station at Wood Lane at 5,000V AC which was converted at sub-stations along the route to 550V DC to power the trains via a third rail system.